-From May 11-16, Dominican is celebrating "Week of Caring."
-With the impact of COVID-19, we are prioritizing giving options and funds that directly support our students and emergency needs: Angel Fund, Close the Gap Scholarship, or Dominican Fund.
+From May 11-16, 2020 Dominican celebrated "Week of Caring."
+With the impact of COVID-19, we prioritized giving options and funds that directly support our students and emergency needs: Angel Fund, Close the Gap Scholarship, or Dominican Fund.
 So, as Penguins, let’s stand together to care for our students and our community.

 Karla Hernandez Navarro’s goal is to one day inspire young women in her home town of Guanajuato, Mexico, to empower themselves.
 She was born and raised there in a small ranching community with limited opportunities for education.
 She is the first woman from the community to graduate from high school – the first woman to pursue a college degree.